NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 The 7-image dataset used below, the full recipe, and output mesh, are available for `download
 <https://github.com/NeoGeographyToolkit/StereoPipelineSolvedExamples/releases/tag/multi_stereo>`_.

+See another example in :numref:`rig_msl`.
+That one runs stereo on pairs of images created with a stereo rig onboard the MSL Curiosity rover.

 Creation of camera models
 ~~~~~~~~~~~~~~~~~~~~~~~~~